When it comes to trend following and/or time-series momentum research, we got ya covered!

 Here are the replicated results of the pooled regression technique, from the Huang, Li, Wang, and Zhou paper under discussion:

-The results all look pretty good — longer-term trend (~12 months) predicts monthly returns.
+The results all look pretty good — a longer-term trend (~12 months) predicts monthly returns.

 These charts also look similar to those from the original MOP paper.
 A link to the original paper is found here.
 The first set of charts below (Panel A and Panel B) are equivalent to Panel A and B from the image above.